A Guide to Collocations: Combine Words to Enrich Vocabulary

 3. Practice

 Remember when you were learning to ride a bike?
-The first few tries might’ve been wobbly, but eventually, with enough practice, you were zipping around like a pro.
+The first few tries might’ve been shaky, but eventually, with enough practice, you were zipping around like a pro.
 Collocations work similarly.
 At first, using them might feel a tad forced.
 But sprinkle them here and there in your conversations, writings, or even while talking to yourself (we all do it!).

 For instance, instead of saying, “It’s cold,” on a chilly day, try, “It’s bitterly cold.”
 Or if you’ve had a close encounter with missing a bus, say, “That was a close call.”
 The more you play around with them, the more ingrained they become.